loweryaustin/cpanel-squirrelmail-exporter/README.md

 The default location for the exported data is /root/cpanel-squirrelmail-exports/csv-export-epoch/

 ## Options:
 `--all` ----------- REQUIRED - Converts all addressbooks found within the /home directory.
-Mutually exclusive with --cpanel-acct --domain and --email-acct.
+Mutually exclusive with `--cpanel-acct` `--domain` and `--email-acct`.

 `--cpanel-acct` --- REQUIRED - Specify a cPanel account for which you would like to export all of the squirrelmail addressbooks.
-Mutually exclusive with --domain and --email-acct.
+Mutually exclusive with `--all` `--domain` and `--email-acct`.

 `--email-acct` ---- REQUIRED - Specify an individual email account that you would like to export the squirrelmail addressbook for.
-Mutually exclusive with --domain and --cpanel-acct.
+Mutually exclusive with `--all` `--domain` and `--cpanel-acct`.

 `--domain` -------- REQUIRED - Specify a domain for which you would like to export all of the squirrelmail addressbooks.
-Mutually exclusive with --email-acct and --cpanel-acct.
+Mutually exclusive with `--all` `--email-acct` and `--cpanel-acct`.

 `--to-csv` -------- OPTIONAL - Does nothing right now.
 It is a placeholder for when other exporting methods are added.